-amaranth buckwheat sprouted hippie waffles (gluten-free, dairy-free, vegan)Skip to Recipe
+amaranth buckwheat sprouted hippie waffles (gluten-free, body ecology, dairy-free, vegan)Skip to Recipe

 Amaranth Buckwheat Sprouted Hippie Waffles are my absolute FAVORITE!